sfl0r3nz05/Publisher-Agent/README.md

 - Add trivy vulnerability scanner to github workflow
 - Improve project documentation
 - Manage any kind of data
 - Support other the messaging technologies like Kafka or HTTP
+- Implement a solution to handle several topics simultaneously